suesui117/course_335/assignment2/README.md

 #### Table Size should be:
 Double the amount of data you expect to put into the table A prime number.
 This is because if my hash table size is, say, 100, then any hash key that's a multiple of 100 will first try to go into index 100, causing a collision after the first insert.
 A good hash function will scatter the data evenly throughout the hash table.
+Number of probes it took to find the next available location for the keys.

+load factor λ: (total number of elements in the hash table)/(table size), ideally no morea than 0.5

+Collisions:

 1. Quadratic probing implementation is provided to us, we needed to implement helper functions to get the deliverables - total collisions, average collisions, number of probes it took to find the next available location for the keys. start offset = 1, increment current position by offset, and increment offset by 2.